 - Takeaway:- Mention what you have learned in this process and what impact it had on the business.

 The purpose of having a risk assessment template is to avoid issues before they happen.
 This way you can plan the risk mitigation strategy well in advance and be prepared throughout the change cycle.

 - Categorize the risk:- It is ideal to mention the category of the risk to identify the type of issues that are arising.
 The risk categories could be Health and safety, compliance, technical, operational, strategic, financial, and safety, etc.

-- Identify Severeness:- Identify how serious the issue could be and mention whether to mitigate those risks or to completely avoid it.
+- Identify Severity:- Identify how serious the issue could be and mention whether to mitigate those risks or to completely avoid them.
 This will help you to create an action plan for the risks you may want to avoid.